List of pizza varieties by country: Brazil

-It is said that the first Brazilian pizzas were baked in the Brás district of São Paulo in the late part of the 19th century.
-Until the 1940s, pizza was almost only found in the Italian communities around the country.
-Since then, pizza became increasingly popular among the rest of the population.
-The most traditional pizzerias are still found in the Italian neighborhoods, such as Bexiga (official name: Bela Vista).

 The date 10 July is "Pizza Day" in São Paulo, marking the final day of an annual competition among "pizzaiolos".
 In São Paulo, almost every local neighborhood pizzeria uses wood-fired brick ovens.

 Both Neapolitan (thick crust) and Roman (thin crust) varieties are common in Brazil, with traditional savory versions using tomato sauce and mozzarella as a base.
 Brazilian pizza in general, though, tends to have less tomato sauce than authentic Italian pizza.

 A common ingredient in Brazilian pizza is requeijão (sometimes referred to by the name of a famous brand, "Catupiry"), a creamy and loose white cheese.
 Common toppings, such as pepperoni or ham, are often offered with requeijão as well – in the case of pepperoni and Catupiry, the combination is sometimes called "catuperoni".
 Brazil's pizza quattro formaggi, called "quatro queijos", is usually made using mozzarella, requeijão, parmesan and provolone or, sometimes, gorgonzola; some pizzerias offer a variety with all five cheeses.

 Calabresa pizza is widely regarded as the most popular pizza in Brazil – calabresa being a Brazilian variant of sausage somewhat similar to pepperoni.
 Shredded chicken with requeijão (frango com requeijão or frango com Catupiry) is not as popular, but still among the most popular pizza topping choices.

 Another common occurrence in Brazilian pizzas is stuffed crust, usually with requeijão or cream cheese in savory pizzas.

 Brazil is mostly liberal when it comes to pizza toppings.
-Apart from ketchup and mustard, commonly added to pizzas by customers and sometimes frowned upon by foreigners, Brazilian pizzas are sometimes very exotic, with choices such as chicken or beef Stroganoff pizza; cheeseburger pizza; French fries pizza; fettuccine pizza; among others.
+Apart from ketchup, commonly added to pizzas by customers in some regions and sometimes frowned upon by foreigners, Brazilian pizzas are sometimes very exotic, with choices such as chicken or beef Stroganoff pizza; cheeseburger pizza; French fries pizza; fettuccine pizza; among others.

 Sweet pizzas are also very common in Brazil, and usually fall into one of two main categories: chocolate or banana.
-Chocolate pizzas are more versatile in their ingredients, being topped with chocolate sprinkles to mimic a brigadeiro, M&M's, strawberries or sometimes even brownie chunks.
+Chocolate pizzas are more versatile in their ingredients, being topped with chocolate sprinkles to mimic a brigadeiro, M&M's, strawberries or sometimes brownie chunks or even ice cream.
 Banana pizzas, on the other hand, are usually covered in sugar and cinnamon, and sometimes have a layer of mozzarella beneath the bananas.

 Stuffed crusts are also available for sweet pizzas: they can be stuffed with a variety of chocolates, or even hazelnut and cocoa creams.

-Colombia

-"Hawaiian pizza" is popular in Colombia.
-This pizza is topped with ham and pineapple.